A Survey of Deep Active Learning: The necessity and challenge of combining DL and AL

-To address the first problem, researchers have considered using generative networks for data augmentation \cite{Tran2019BayesianGenerativeActive} or assigning pseudo-labels to high-confidence samples in order to expand the labeled training set \cite{Wang2017CostEffectiveActive}.
+To address the first problem, some researchers have applied Bayesian deep learning \cite{Gal2015BayesianConvolutionalNeural} to deal with the high-dimensional mini-batch samples with fewer queries in the AL context \cite{DBLP:conf/icml/GalIG17, Pop2018DeepEnsembleBayesian, BatchBALD2019, Tran2019BayesianGenerativeActive}, thereby effectively alleviating the problem of the DL model being too confident about the output results.
+To solve the problem of insufficient labelled sample data, researchers have considered using generative networks for data augmentation \cite{Tran2019BayesianGenerativeActive} or assigning pseudo-labels to high-confidence samples to expand the labeled training set \cite{Wang2017CostEffectiveActive}.
 Some researchers have also used labeled and unlabeled datasets to combine supervised and semisupervised training across AL cycles \cite{Simeoni2019Rethinkingdeepactive, Hossain2019Active}.
-In addition, previous heuristic-based AL \cite{Settles2009ActiveLearningLiteratureSurvey} query strategies have proven to be ineffective when applied to DL \cite{Sener2018ActiveLearningConvolutional}; therefore, for the one-by-one query strategy in classic AL, many researchers focus on the improvement of the batch sample query strategy \cite{BatchBALD2019, Zhdanov2019Diverseminibatch, Gissin2018DiscriminativeActiveLearning, Ash2019DeepBatchActive}, taking both the amount of information and the diversity of batch samples into account.
-In order to solve the neglect of model uncertainty in DL, some researchers have applied Bayesian deep learning \cite{Gal2015BayesianConvolutionalNeural} to deal with the high-dimensional mini-batch samples with fewer queries in the AL context \cite{Gal2017DeepBayesianActiveLearningwithImageData, Pop2018DeepEnsembleBayesian, BatchBALD2019, Tran2019BayesianGenerativeActive}, thereby effectively alleviating the problem of the DL model being too confident about the output results.
-Furthermore, to deal with the pipeline inconsistency problem, researchers have considered modifying the combined framework of AL and DL to make the proposed DAL model as general as possible, an approach that can be extended to various application fields.
-This is of great significance to the promotion of DAL.
+In addition, the empirical research in \cite{Sener2018ActiveLearningConvolutional} shows that the previous heuristic-based AL \cite{Settles2009ActiveLearningLiteratureSurvey} query strategy is invalid when it is applied to DL in batch settings; therefore, for the one-by-one query strategy in classic AL, many researchers focus on the improvement of the batch sample query strategy \cite{BatchBALD2019, Zhdanov2019Diverseminibatch, Gissin2018DiscriminativeActiveLearning, Ash2019DeepBatchActive}, taking both the amount of information and the diversity of batch samples into account.
+Furthermore, to deal with the pipeline inconsistency problem, researchers have considered modifying the combined framework of AL and DL to make the proposed DeepAL model as general as possible, an approach that can be extended to various application fields.
+This is of great significance to the promotion of DeepAL.
 For example, \cite{Yoo2019LearningLossActive} embeds the idea of AL into DL and consequently proposes a task-independent architecture design.

-We will focus on the detailed discussion and summary of the various strategies used in DAL in Section \ref{sec: Deep Active Learning}.